-Lignin-Free – Must test negative for lignin, a component of plant cells believed to aid chemical degradation.
+Lignin-Free – Must test at less than 1% for lignin, a component of plant cells believed to aid chemical degradation.
+Applies to paper/board products.

 pH – The pH of the paper material at the time of manufacture; 7 is neutral; 0 to 6.9 is acidic, 7.1 to 14 is alkaline.
 Papers and boards usually test within a pH range.
 Plastics are not described by pH.